Help with international payments

 - Used for Europe when SEPA payments cannot be used (e.g. USD or other non-European currencies)

 Enter the recipient’s IBAN/account number, name and address, and a message to the recipient.
+Information about the recipient’s bank is automatically filled out after you’ve entered the IBAN.

 How to register an EU payment (3:06 mins, Norwegian)